Elinor Answers Your FAQ

 Even if you aren’t sure what a foursquare farmhouse is, you will probably recognize its shape.
 This home is called foursquare because it has four walls of equal length, four rooms on each floor, and a four-sided roof.

-Thousands were built in North America, but the foursquare house inhabited by Molly and Bridget in Wildwood was ordered from the T. Eaton Company catalogue in pieces, and assembled on the spot.
+Thousands were built in North America, but the foursquare house inhabited by Molly and Bridget was ordered from the T. Eaton Company catalogue in pieces, and assembled on the spot.

 Why did you select this setting?